 The Arb signal consists of two types: the system's built-in waveforms and the user-defined waveforms.
 Built-in waveforms are stored in the internal non-volatile memory.
-Users may also edit the arbitrary waveform with 8 to 8M data points, namely 8pts to 8Mpts.
+SDG1000X allows users to edit any waveform, and the number of waveform points is 16kpts.